 First pass yield improvement is a constant challenge for low volume discrete manufacturing lines.
 Tulip’s digital operator guidance systems, inline quality reporting, and real-time performance dashboards can help.

-Low volume discrete manufacturers often struggle to maintain a high first pass yield in their operations.
-These lines are characterized by a high variability of product SKUs – sometimes built to order – that often involve complex manual workflows.
+Low-volume discrete manufacturers often struggle to maintain a high first-pass yield in their operations.
+These lines are characterized by high variability of product SKUs – sometimes built to order – that often involve complex manual workflows.
 When the product attributes change, the process for accomplishing the work has to flex accordingly.
-This makes typical methods to ensure high first pass yield, like implementing standard process, incorporating regular quality checks, and continuously monitoring line performance, a challenge.
+This makes typical methods to ensure high first pass yield, like implementing standard processes, incorporating regular quality checks, and continuously monitoring line performance, a challenge.
 Simple solutions like providing standard work instructions, or offering operators an image of a “golden part” to reference when conducting a quality inspection, often fail to match the reality of these operations.
 The result is that each operator is forced to rely on memory.
 Over time, each operator develops their own tricks to get the job done.
 This propagates process variability, which causes yield consistency to suffer.

 An example workflow might look something like this: an associate scans a work order with a barcode connected to their Tulip App.
 The information in the barcode scan is used to route them to the appropriate set of digital work instructions.
 The associate follows the steps for that particular assembly.
 Since the information needed to accomplish the work is provided through a digital app interface, the appropriate video or photo references can be related to the context of that particular product workflow.
 If a quality defect is detected the associate can report it immediately from within the app using a digital form.
 If necessary, they can include additional context by including a picture from a doc camera attached to the touch screen.